CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/manufacturing-order/overview.md

 # Overview

-Manufacturing Orders (MOs) are essential for managing production processes efficiently.
-In SAP Business One, there are multiple ways to create an MO, ensuring flexibility based on your business requirements.
-Below are the various methods to generate a Manufacturing Order.
+Manufacturing Orders (MOs) are at the core of managing production in SAP Business One.
+There are several ways to create an MO depending on your business needs.
+This guide walks you through each method step by step.

+Before creating a Manufacturing Order, ensure that:

+- The relevant Bill of Materials (BOM) is already defined.
+- Required authorizations are assigned to your user.
+- Items and resources used in production are set up in the system.

 ---

 ## Creating a Manufacturing Order

-1. **From the Bill of Materials Form**
+### Method 1: From the Bill of Materials Form

     One of the easiest ways to create a Manufacturing Order is directly from the Bill of Materials (BOM) form:

+    - Open the Bill of Materials form.
     - Click on the "You Can Also" option.
     - Select Manufacturing Order.

     ![You Can Also](./media/overview/you-can-also.webp)

-2. **Manually from the Production Menu**
+### Method 2: Manually from the Production Menu

     For a more hands-on approach, you can create an MO manually through the Production menu.
+To this, navigate to:

     :::info Path
         Production → Manufacturing Order → Manufacturing Order
     :::

+    - Enter the necessary details (Item Code, Quantity, Required Date, etc.).
+    - Save the order.

-3. **From a Sales Order**
+### Method 3: From a Sales Order

     Creating an MO from a Sales Order ensures seamless order processing and inventory planning.

+    - Open the Sales Order.
     - Enter the Delivery Date.
     - Select the Item Code; the default revision will be automatically entered.
     - Enter the Quantity.